-- This data item follows the CAP definitions indicating presence of absence of effect. - When site-specific CAP definitions are not available, use the treatment effect codes for all other schemas, in the SEER Program Manual, appendix C (link below). - For Site-Specific coding instructions of Neoadjuvant Therapy -Treatment Effect, see Appendix C of the current SEER Program and Staging Manual. - Code 9 when the only information available is the managing/treating physician's evaluation.
+- This data item follows the CAP definitions indicating presence or absence of effect. - When site-specific CAP definitions are not available, use the treatment effect codes for all other schemas, in the SEER Program Manual, appendix C (link below). - For Site-Specific coding instructions of Neoadjuvant Therapy -Treatment Effect, see Appendix C of the current SEER Program and Staging Manual. - Code 9 when the only information available is the managing/treating physician's evaluation. - Document in Text-Pathology the treatment effect as stated in the path report, including the treatment response score.

 Code Description

 0 Neoadjuvant therapy not given/no known presurgical therapy

 1-4 Site-specific code; type of response

-6 Neoadjuvant therapy completed, and surgical resection performed, response not documented or unknown

-Cannot be determined

-- 7 Neoadjuvant therapy completed and planned surgical resection not preformed - 9 Unknown if neoadjuvant therapy performed

-Unknown if planned surgical procedure performed after completion of neoadjuvant therapy

-Death Certificate Only (DCO)
+6 Neoadjuvant therapy completed, and surgical resection performed, response not documented or unknown Cannot be determined 7 Neoadjuvant therapy completed and planned surgical resection not preformed 9 Unknown if neoadjuvant therapy performed Unknown if planned surgical procedure performed after completion of neoadjuvant therapy Death Certificate Only (DCO)